-Apple said to be prepping new fourth-generation iPad model with 'Ultimate' classification [UPDATED]Alex Wagner - Senior News Editor
+Apple said to be prepping new fourth-generation iPad model with 'Ultimate' classification [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Apple currently offers its fourth-generation iPad in three different models that offer storage ranging from 16GB to 64GB.
 That group may soon be growing in size, though, as a new report from 9to5Mac claims that Apple is planning to introduce a fourth model of its latest iPad with Retina display.
 A new list of SKUs (stock keeping units) has been given to the site by a tipster at a "high profile retailer," and as you can see above, it lists P101 and P103 "ULTIMATE" models.
 The P101 and P103 identifiers indicate the Wi-Fi-only and cellular models, and the "A" and "B" point to black and white units, respectively.